Yeats to be renominated as SBC recording secretary

-Yeats designed the process currently used for the flow of information from the convention floor to the platform and distribution to the Committee on Order of Business, a process that has enhanced the accuracy of the official record.
+Yeats was first elected SBC recording secretary in 1997 and designed the process currently used for the flow of information from the convention floor to the platform and distribution to the Committee on Order of Business.

-Deer Creek Baptist Church in Cuba, Mo., where Yeats is a member, reported giving 10 percent of its undesignated receipts through the Cooperative Program last year, a total confirmed by the Missouri Baptist Convention and data from the SBC's Annual Church Profile (ACP).
+Deer Creek Baptist Church in Cuba, Mo., where Yeats is a member gave 10 percent of its undesignated receipts through CP last year, the MBC reported, a total confirmed by data from the SBC's Annual Church Profile (ACP).

-Deer Creek baptized four people in 2017 and had an average worship attendance of 107, according to ACP.
+Deer Creek baptized eight people in 2018 and had an average worship attendance of 92, according to ACP.

-Prior to his work with the Missouri convention, Yeats was director of communications/public policy for the Louisiana Baptist Convention, editor of state Baptist papers in Oklahoma and Indiana and pastor of churches in six states during 40-plus years of pastoral ministry.
-He was at South Park Baptist Church in Grand Prairie, Texas, from 1991-95 and Shawnee Heights Baptist Church in Topeka, Kan., from 1978-91.
+Prior to his service in Missouri, Yeats was director of communications/public policy for the Louisiana Baptist Convention.
+He is a former editor of state Baptist papers in Oklahoma and Indiana and has served Southern Baptist churches in six states during 40-plus years of pastoral ministry.

 Yeats holds a doctor of ministry degree from Midwestern Baptist Theological Seminary, a master of divinity degree from Southwestern Baptist Theological Seminary and an undergraduate degree from Dallas Baptist University.